mjesusdev/Course-Vue/04-pokemon-game/README.md

 # Section 04-pokemon-game (Pokemon Game - Vue 🎉)

-This project is a Pokemon Game, that includes 600 pokemons who are distributed randomly.
-(Worked with API from [pokeapi](https://pokeapi.co/)).
+This project is a Pokemon Game, that includes 600 pokemons who are distributed randomly ✅ (Work with API from [pokeapi](https://pokeapi.co/)).

 🚀 [Live Demo in Netlify](https://pokemon-game-vue-mj.netlify.app/)